 Where there’s content, irresponsible users will spawn.
 Unfortunately, humanity still hasn’t found a way to deal with the toxicity online other than blocking and reporting users and spam content.
 To protect your child from inappropriate content and predators on Likee, there are a few methods you can choose from.
 Sometimes, social media platforms have parental control, though these settings are usually never enough.
 Using third-party parental control apps is also a valid method of keeping your kids safe on Likee.

-Like other popular social media platforms, Likee has a great number of young users.
+Like other popular social media apps, Likee has a great number of young users.
 The app allows and actively encourages innovation and using one’s imagination.
-The freedom in posting content on Likee has yielded mixed results.
+The freedom to post content on Likee has yielded mixed results.
 Content that some deem inappropriate is all over the place when you enter the app.
 On Likee:

 - Private accounts don’t exist, rather, all accounts are public so everyone can see your child’s videos and comment on them